RPG-Made-Simple/.github/README.md

 # .github

-Simple description about the organization
+Contains a description about the organization as well as the source for the main documentation.